-Prepare the soil two weeks ahead of sowing, digging in a high nitrogen feed and raking level.
-For an easy one off application, feed soils with incredicrop® for 7+months coverage.
-Alternatively use bone meal or chicken manure pellets, but make a second application midway through the season.
+Prepare the soil two weeks ahead of sowing, digging in a high nitrogen feed.
+For an easy, one-off application, feed the soil with incredicrop for 7+months coverage.
+Alternatively, use bone meal or chicken manure pellets, but make a second application midway through the season.

-Roots can be lifted at any time from June to October once they have reached a minimum 2.5cm (1") diameter - they aren’t much use before then.
-As mentioned, plants can be grown on for around 12 weeks in order to pull fist sides roots for baking etc. Left much longer, the roots can turn coarse, so it is better to lift and store, than allow to keep growing.
+Roots can be lifted at any time from June to October once they’ve reached a minimum 2.5cm (1") diameter.
+As mentioned, plants can be grown on for around 12 weeks in order to enjoy cricket-ball-sized roots for roasting and baking.
+Left much longer, they can turn woody, so it’s better to lift and store, rather than allow them to keep growing.

 Beetroot is shallow rooting and should easily lift with a gentle pull to the foliage.
 In heavy soils a trowel may be needed, but be careful not to slice into the roots and reduce their storage life.
 If the surrounding roots are disturbed during lifting, simply firm back in and water.

 To store beetroot over the winter, twist off the foliage and place the roots in a box of compost or dry sand in a cool, frost-free space.
 Provided they’re undamaged, larger beetroots should keep for several months.